ROS-Aerial/aerial_robotic_landscape/hardware.md

  - [VOXL 2 by Model AI](https://www.modalai.com/collections/blue-uas-framework-components/products/voxl-2)

 ### Carrier boards
-Several vendors have developed carrier boards which can expose input/output ports of companion computers mentioned above which are packaged in a System-on-Module (SoM) form factor and also offer a standard interface for plugging in popular flight controllers/their own FCs.
+Several vendors have developed carrier boards that can expose input/output ports of companion computers mentioned above which are packaged in a System-on-Module (SoM) form factor and also offer a standard interface for plugging in popular flight controllers/their own FCs.

 - [Mistral MRD5165 Eagle based on Qualcomm RB5](https://www.mistralsolutions.com/mrd5165-eagle-kit/)
 - [ARK Electronics Jetson PAB carrier](https://arkelectron.com/product/ark-jetson-pab-carrier/)